wallarm/product-documentation/docs/2.16/admin-en/configure-kubernetes-en.md

 #### Configuring the blocking page and error code

-To configure the blocking page and error code returned to the client if the request is [blocked](configure-wallarm-mode.md) by the WAF node due to detected attack signs, you can use the annotation `nginx.ingress.kubernetes.io/wallarm-block-page`.
+To configure the blocking page and error code returned to the client if the request is [blocked](configure-wallarm-mode.md) by the filtering node due to detected attack signs, you can use the annotation `nginx.ingress.kubernetes.io/wallarm-block-page`.

 For example, to return the default Wallarm blocking page and the error code 445 in the response to the blocked request: